-Q. How is the decision made to issue a Timely Warning?
+Q: How is the decision made to issue a Timely Warning?

 A. The responsibility for Timely Warning notices is shared between the Clery Compliance Officer (CCO) and the Senior Associate Vice President for Financial Aid and Campuses (who is the on-site administrator at the Philadelphia Center) in consultation with staff Public Safety administration.
-The CCO and the the Senior Associate VP will confer and determine the necessity of a Timely Warning.
+The CCO will determine the need for a Timely Warning after consultation with the Director of Public Safety and the on-site administrator of the Philadelphia Center.